wkolowski/coq-mtl/README.md

 * Check if the Lazy monad makes sense.
 * Implement the Set monad.

-### Technical

-* Revise the compilation steps from this README file.

 ### Potential
-* Try a different design in which laws come bundled in separate classes of Sort Prop (dubious).
 * Implement a reflective tactic for reasoning with applicatives, monads and so on.